1-2-Tree/system-preload-limiter/README.md

+~~# vendor-limiter~~
-# vendor-limiter
+# System-PreLoad-Limiter

-This is an app for Android that detects application included on vendor DIR on / file system.
+This is an app for Android that detects application included on preload DIR on /system file system.
 It creates an app with identical package name of the one in vendor DIR.
 This app will create an app and make it lighter, having less than 1 MB of size.